-Each child can be given the right to become a cotrustee or sole trustee of his or her trust at designated ages.
-Additionally, each child may be given a power of appointment to designate the recipient of the property in that child's trust upon his or her death.
+Each child can be given the right to become a cotrustee and also the sole trustee of his or her trust at designated ages.
+Additionally, each child may be given a power of appointment to designate the recipient of the property remaining in that child's trust upon his or her death.
 If the child does not exercise this power of appointment, any remaining trust property typically passes to the child's children, in further lifetime trusts for their benefit, on essentially the same terms as the child's lifetime trust.
 There are a number of advantages to using lifetime trusts for children and other descendants:

-- C The trust assets will not be subject to claims of a descendant's creditors, so that a large judgment in a lawsuit will not result in the descendant losing the benefits of these assets; - C The assets will remain clearly segregated as a descendant's separate property, which is generally beyond the reach of Texas divorce courts: - C Management assistance can be provided for each descendant who is under a specified age through a trustee or co-trustee; - C There may be potential income tax savings available through distributions directly to grandchildren, who may be in low tax brackets; and - C Up to \$2,000,000 per married couple (adjusted for inflation each year after 1998), plus any growth on the property between the death of the parents and the death of the children, can pass free from estate tax at the child's death when property passes from the children's trusts to grandchildren or other descendants.
+- The trust assets will not be subject to claims of a descendant's creditors, so that a large judgment in a lawsuit will not result in the descendant losing the benefits of these assets; - The assets will remain clearly segregated as a descendant's separate property, which is generally beyond the reach of Texas divorce courts; - Management assistance can be provided for each descendant who is under a specified age through a trustee or co-trustee; - There may be potential income tax savings available through distributions directly to grandchildren, who may be in low tax brackets; and - Currently up to \$3,000,000 per married couple, plus any growth on the property between the death of the parents and the death of the children, can pass free from estate tax at the child's death when property passes from the children's trusts to grandchildren or other descendants.